daren996/video2frames/README.md

 # video2frames

-Transfer video into frames or from frames into a video.
+Transfer a video into frames or from frames into a video.
+The FPS of generated video could be adjusted.

 Architecture: